anyars-encarta/sushi/README.md

 # Sushi
-This is a Sushi website
+This is a Sushi website created with Vite